 |Stenosis||Constriction within a (hollow) organ.|

 |Atresia||Absence of the physiological opening or the lumen of a (hollow) organ, or occlusion thereof.|

 |Syndromes||Include multiple malformations with the same cause and in a characteristic combination, e.g. resulting from trisomy 21 – Down’s syndrome.|

 |Persistence||Continued existence of an organ or part of an organ that, physiologically, only exists for a limited period during embryonic development.|

-Multiple factors determine whether a foetus will develop a malformation.
+Multiple factors determine whether a fetus will develop a malformation.
 The following principles of teratology were first formulated by James G. Wilson in 1959.

-Whether or not a malformation will arise initially depends on the genetic constitution of the foetus, the maternal genome with regard to vulnerability to toxins, and the stage of development.
+Whether or not a malformation will arise, initially depends on the genetic constitution of the fetus, the maternal genome with regard to vulnerability to toxins, and the stage of development.